TechStuffBoy/TechStuffBoy/README.md

 Thank you so much for checking out my profile.

-I'm a minimalist, committed, self-taught web developer.
-I have a lot of experience with Backend Development, Firmware Development.
-I have made a lot of contributions to the Internet of Things.
+I'm a minimalist, committed, **self-taught** web developer.
+I have a lot of experience with **Backend Development**, **Firmware Development**.
+I have made a lot of contributions to the **Internet of Things**.
 I am always passionate about the technology and the way it helps pepople solve their problems.

+## What am I good at?

+## What am i learning?

+## Whats my interest?